I just got a pc engine and all games are garbled like this is the ram bad?

 >is this ever the company's fault? are they the ones who go like "yeah let's cheap out so we can profit"

-Nigga imagine designing a system you're gonna mass produce and not even testing thermals.
-Of course they knew the chips ran hot as fuck, they just didn't care.
+homie imagine designing a system you're gonna mass produce and not even testing thermals.
+Of course they knew the chips ran hot as frick, they just didn't care.
 Even if you don't make the chips and just buy them to put them in your system you still knowingly sell a system that has a problem.
 Imagine doing the same thing with a car and putting shit made another company that you either didn't test or knew was dangerous but just didn't care

-• 3 weeks ago
+• 6 months ago

 Anonymous